What is HIPAA?

 - Forward her call to the nurses’ station so the unit assistant can answer her question.

-The correct answer is A. A signed document indicates that it is appropriate to share a status update with the patient’s wife, and you should ensure you are releasing the information to the correct person.
+A signed document indicates that it is appropriate to share a status update with the patient’s wife, and you should ensure you are releasing the information to the correct person.

 2. Which of the following is a potential HIPAA violation?
 Select all that apply.